javert-click/javert-click/README.md

 The VM will start Ubuntu 18.4 LTS.
 If required, the OS user is `javert-click` and the password is `1234`.

+#### Option 2 - Building from Source Code
+1. Clone the repository by doing `git clone https://github.com/javert-click/javert-click.git`
+2. Make sure you have the dependencies installed (explained below)
+3. Open the `Terminal` application and navigate to the `~\javert-click` folder.
+4. Get the project dependencies: `make init`
+5. Compile the project: `make`

+**Dependencies**
+- Install opam 1.2.1 or higher (https://opam.ocaml.org)
+- Install ocaml 4.03 or higher using opam (`opam install ocaml`)
+- Install [Z3](https://github.com/Z3Prover/z3) with the OCaml bindings

 ### The Structure of JaVerT.Click
-Open the `Terminal` application and navigate to the `~\JavaScriptVerification` folder.
-This is the base folder that contains all of the required infrastructure.
+The `~\javert-click` folder is the base folder that contains all of the required infrastructure.

 The main folder of interest is the `src` folder, which has the following structure: